utopia-rise/godot-kotlin-native/README.md

 ## IntelliJ IDEA Setup
 IntelliJ IDEA is our IDE of choice for developing `godot-kotlin`.
-To import this project, open Intellij IDEA and click `Import Project` then select the `build.gradle.kts` file found in the root of the repository.
+Before importing, please run the following command: `./gradlew publishToMavenLocal -PignoreSamples`.
+This command is required to import the samples into IntelliJ IDEA.
+Once done, open Intellij IDEA and click `Import Project` then select the `build.gradle.kts` file found in the root of the repository.
 The initial import will take a while, but once done you are ready to hack away!